neam/dna-project-base-12-factor-app-boilerplate/docs/51-deploy-docker-cloud.via-new-stack.md

 Open a shell locally.

-Specify all data profiles that are meant to use the NEWLY DEPLOYED stack, eg:
+Specify all data profiles that are to be upgraded, it meant to use the NEWLY DEPLOYED stack, eg:

 ```
-export DATA_PROFILES="example
+export DATA_PROFILES="another-example-profile
-foo-client
+another-client
 "
 ```